akumagamo/node-app-mini-workflow/readme.md

 i.
 "IF" Module, directs the Flow based on the outcome of the passed function.
 i.
 "FILTER" Module, filters entries from a List based on the passed function (returns a new list)
 i.
 "FOR" Module, goes through all elements in an List and executes a passed function on each item
 i.
-"LOG" Module, writes a given Object to the console.
-i.
 Custom modules, create interface for custom Modules

 ## System Requirement & Prerequisits